 ALPHA-1062 is absorbed in the small intestine as an inert drug.
 Binding with AChE in the gastrointestinal nervous system is blocked by the addition of a benzoyl ester to galantamine.
 This reduces overstimulation of local neurons, reduces GI side-effects, and increases bioavailability.
-Once absorbed, ALPHA-1062 is metabolized in the liver to the active drug, galantamine and is carried to the brain in the circulatory system.
+Once absorbed, ALPHA-1062 is metabolized in the liver to the active drug and galantamine and is carried to the brain in the circulatory system.

 - Improved side-effect profile